 University of Nottingham Study (2017)

 In 2017, the University of Nottingham’s Division of Medical Sciences & Graduate Entry Medicine conducted a study to test how CBD impacts blood pressure.
-The study found that giving healthy volunteers just a single dose of CBD in a randomized manner reduced blood pressure.
+The study found that giving healthy volunteers just a single dose of 600 mg of CBD in a randomized manner reduced blood pressure.
 The study concluded that CBD lowers the resting blood pressure, as well as the potential increase of blood pressure due to stress.
 The study did indicate that further research is necessary to connect the CBD’s ability to treat cardiovascular disease firmly.

 25-Study Review (2017)